 That said, there is a lot more to say about this topic.
 Some of the greatest musical artists maybe didn’t fully understand what they were doing when they created it, but knew, intuitively, that it sounded good.
 They just weren’t able to explain precisely how and why it sounded the way that it did.
 I’ll put it to you in simple terms before we move on.

 You don’t need music theory to be able to write or perform great music, although, it will help a lot.
 Western music theory is a collection of theories and a framework for understanding and explaining how musical elements connect.
 Being familiar with this system will help, but you don’t need it.

 Of course, music theory can play a valuable role in your development, but what’s arguably more important than theory in your early days of making music, are the fundamentals of practice, curiosity, and commitment.
-Here are some reasons why those tenets can be just as valuable as understanding music theory, and why theory isn’t necessary for your progression as a beginner.

 6 Reasons You Don’t Need Music Theory to Make Beats

 1) Music Production Can Be Learned Through Trial and Error

 Scores of artists have navigated their way through music by exploration and practice.
 Eric Clapton famously recounted an event when he was nervous to perform alongside the great Aretha Franklin because everyone had sheet music in front of them that he couldn’t read.

 Kanye West showed an early commitment to his craft.
 Allegedly, Kanye spent a lot of this time in his teenage years producing multiple beats per day to hone his skills.